-In order to escape from the abusive boy-friend, Gary Winston, Jean Gilkyson moves with her young daughter Griff Gilkyson without previous notice to the ranch of her father-in-law Einar Gilkyson in Wyoming.
-Jean and Einar are disaffected, since he blames her for the death of his beloved son in a car accident.
-Einar is taking care of his friend Mitch Bradley, who was attacked and seriously wounded by a bear, and he does not know that he has a grand-daughter.
-While Mitch heals and forgives the bear, Einar also changes his feelings regarding Jean, finally understanding that accidents happen and accepting her and loving his grand-daughter.Written by
+To escape an abusive boyfriend, without announcing her plans in advance, Jean Gilkyson takes her young daughter Griff to the Wyoming ranch of her father-in-law, Einar.
+Jean and Einar are disaffected, as he blames her for the death of his son in a car accident.
+Einar is taking care of his friend Mitch, who was attacked by a bear, and Einar does not know that he has a granddaughter.
+While Mitch heals and forgives the bear, Einar also changes his feelings regarding Jean, finally understanding that accidents happen and accepting her and loving Griff.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 61 of 74 people found this review helpful.

 Was this review helpful to you?